a cold drizzly day in early 1998 [long before the NSA

 To sustain us through the battles ahead, our

-King gave us many precious promises.
-Few bring me more delight than the
+King has given us many precious promises.
+Few bring more delight than the

 following words from our Master.
 May they fill you with joy at the unspeakable